Douglasville, GA Spinal Cord Injury Lawyer

 When people get involved in accidents, injuries can also occur to the discs in the spinal cord.
 These discs can become herniated, or bulge, or they can completely rupture.
 When any of these injuries occur, it is extremely painful for the victim.
 It often takes months or even years to recover from a disc injury.

-What are Some Causes of Spinal Cord Injuries?
+What are Some Common Causes of Spinal Cord Injuries?

 With decades of combined personal injury legal experience, our attorneys at Sherrod & Bernard, P.C., know how to investigate the causes of spinal cord injuries.
 We often work with clients who suffered spinal damages in cases involving: